shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/substrate-kitties/create-kitties.md

 ### Sketching out the types held by our struct

-Looking at the items of our struct from [step 1A](./create-kitties#a-what-information-to-include), we can deduce the following types:
+Looking at the items of our struct, we can deduce the following types:

 - **`Hash`** for `id` and `dna` (this comes from the `use frame_support::sp_runtime::traits::Hash` import at the top of our pallet)
 - **`Balance`** for `price` (this comes from `pallet_balances::Config` we've exposed to our pallet's `Config` trait)